CarlRaymond/jquery.link-decorators/README.md

 .append("<span class='popup'>Opens in new window</span>")});
 ```

-Give document download links the "document" class, and a class for the file extension,
+Give links to the documents folder `document` class, and a class for the file extension,
 and show the file type and size in a popup.
 ```
 $("div.main a:pathStartsWith(/documents/)")